rogue-wild/core/Basics_Computer_system.md

 >Upon the completion of step 4, the control goes back to step 1 to fetch, decode, and execute the next instruction.
 This process continues indefinitely unless a HALT instruction is encountered.

 **Fetch and Decode**
 >Initially, the program counter PC is loaded with the address of the first instruction in the program.
 The sequence counter SC is cleared to 0, providing a decoded timing signal T0.
 After each clock pulse, SC is incremented by one, so that the timing signals go through a sequence T0, T1, T2, and so on.
-The rnicrooperations for the fetch and decode phases can be specified by the following register transfer statements.
+The microoperations for the fetch and decode phases can be specified by the following register transfer statements.

 **Memory-Reference Instructions**
->In order to specify the rnicrooperations needed for the execution of each instruction, it is necessary that the function that they are intended to perform be defined precisely.
+>In order to specify the microoperations needed for the execution of each instruction, it is necessary that the function that they are intended to perform be defined precisely.